 The Search Engine Results Page, or SERP, is the results page that appears when the search engine user types in a given keyword or phrase.

-The most relevant results, depending on that given keyword, will be the first results you see on the page.
+Depending on that given keyword, the most relevant results will be the first results you see on the page.

 Businesses can use these keywords to target their specific audience, improving their possibilities of being seen online.